AdobeDocs/commerce-merchant-services.en/help/catalog-data-model/overview.md

 At the top of this diagram, catalog data (PIM, ERP, and so on) is ingested into the CCDM framework.
 This catalog data contains SKUs.
 Each SKU contains scope details (locale) and product attributes, which map to the new CCDM product scopes (channels, policies, and price books).

 When all this data is ingested into the CCDM framework, the result is a new base catalog that is available in the Catalog Service data pipeline.
 In the next part of the diagram, you see multiple channels.
 Each channel represents a business unit.
-For example, "Texas retail", "Texas retail seasonal", and so on.
+For example, *Texas retail*, *Texas retail seasonal*, and so on.
 As you can see from the diagram, locales, policies, and price books can all be shared across channels.​

-Finally, the diagram shows how this distinct catalog data can be surfaced in various locations, such as in an Edge Delivery Services storefront, marketplace, advertisement channel, a custom micro-storefront, and so on.
+Finally, the diagram shows how this distinct catalog data can be surfaced in various locations, such as an Edge Delivery Services storefront, a marketplace, an advertisement channel, a custom micro-storefront, and so on.

 To learn how you can ingest your catalog data into CCDM using the catalog data ingestion API and how set up your locales, policies, and price books using the catalog management and rules API, see the [developer documentation](https://developer-stage.adobe.com/commerce/services/composable-catalog/).